solinor/solinor-invoice-checking/README.md

 ./manage.py update_users
 `

-To update the users and projects in the database.
+To update the users and projects in the database before starting backend.

 To actually run the program you need to start